-Digital marketing is, in essence, the act of promoting through the online medium.
+Digital marketing is, in essence, the act of promoting through online mediums.
 Instead of stores, we have websites that don’t just sell products, but they also “sell” information, usability, and design.

 An online medium is a place where brands and consumers connect and exchange value.
 Content and design are two of the most essential elements of effective marketing and sales performances, and yet there’s a lot of confusion concerning the collaboration between the two distinct but highly interconnected aspects.